-- empty indicates no chunk migration in progress - scheduled chunk is pending movement, which could be because it is waiting on another chunk move to complete, or the move didn't initiate due to some error gdsctl config chunks -show reshard

-- running current in progress - failed chunk move failed.
+- empty indicates no chunk migration in progress - scheduled chunk is pending movement, which could be because it is waiting on another chunk move to complete, or the move didn't initiate due to some error - running current in progress - failed chunk move failed.
 Check GSM traces and source and target database traces for details.